Lake District road trip inspiration

 Friar’s Crag

-Starting from Keswick, this easy walk reaches one of the Lake District’s most celebrated viewpoints over Derwentwater.
+Starting from Keswick, this easy walk reaches one of the Lake District’s best-known views over Derwentwater.

 1 mile return Around 30 minutes